SQUASCILLATOR: Square-wave AVR VCO (4HP)

 A square-wave oscillator with voltage-controlled duty cycle - this one is built around a microcontroller, rather than an analogue, core so far fewer components are required to get things up and running and it's far less hassle to calibrate; there's a fine-tune trimmer on the board but most of the heavy-lifting is done by the firmware.

 Note the two CV inputs - one has an attenuator (CV1) whilst the other hasn't.
-Inputs from the two are mixed, and the CV2 input is pulled to ground by default.
+Inputs from the two are mixed, and the CV2 input is left floating, but if you'd prefer it pulled to ground there's solder jumper for that.

 Like my other AVR-based VCOs, this one will track 1V/oct pretty well over 5 octaves, although if you're expecting 'to-the-cent' accuracy then you may well be disappointed unless you're prepared to hack on the firmware (specifically, fine-tune the values in the pitch lookup table - have fun!)